newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 # Angular 6 HttpClient

 The HttpClient is an Angular module that allows your application to communicate with backend services over the HTTP protocol.
 You can perform all HTTP requests including GET, POST, PUT, PATCH and DELETE.
-You can also modify headers in order to insert authorization parameters, or to specify the type of content your application needs e.g. JSON, XML e.t.c.
+You can also modify headers to insert authorization parameters, or to specify the type of content your application needs, e.g., JSON, XML e.t.c.

-The module also provides features such as testability, typed request and response objects, interception, Observable apis and error handling.
+The module also provides features such as testability, typed request and response objects, interception, Observable APIs and error handling.
 If you are wondering what all those terms mean, don't worry.
 We'll cover them in this chapter.
-In order to use HttpClient in your application, you'll need to activate it in the project's root `AppModule`.
+To use HttpClient in your application, you'll need to activate it in the project's root `AppModule`.
 Here is an example:

 ```ts
 import { NgModule }         from '@angular/core';